Royal Navy: Locations

-Historically, the Royal Navy maintained Royal Navy Dockyards around the world.
+The Royal Navy has historically maintained Royal Navy Dockyards around the world.
 Dockyards of the Royal Navy are harbours where ships are overhauled and refitted.
 Only four are operating today; at Devonport, Faslane, Rosyth and at Portsmouth.
 A Naval Base Review was undertaken in 2006 and early 2007, the outcome being announced by Secretary of State for Defence, Des Browne, confirming that all would remain however some reductions in manpower were anticipated.